Mulholland Drive (film): Reception and legacy

 In the British Film Institute's 2012 Sight & Sound poll, Mulholland Drive was ranked the 28th greatest film ever made, and in the 2022 poll, its ranking rose to 8th.
-Having received 40 critics' votes, it is one of only two films from the 21st century to be included in the list, along with 2000's In the Mood for Love.
+Having received 40 critics' votes, it is one of only two films from the 21st century to be included in the top 50, along with 2000's In the Mood for Love.
 In a 2015 BBC poll, it was ranked 21st among all American films.
 The following year, Mulholland Drive was named as the greatest film of the 21st century in a poll conducted by BBC Culture.
-In July 2021, Mulholland Drive was shown in the Cannes Classics section at the 2021 Cannes Film Festival.
+In July 2021, the 4K restoration version of Mulholland Drive was shown in the Cannes Classics section at the 2021 Cannes Film Festival.
+In June 2025, the film ranked number 2 on The New York Times' list of "The 100 Best Movies of the 21st Century."
+It was also ranked as such on a "Readers' Choice" edition of the poll.
+In July 2025, it ranked number 9 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Home media

 The film was released on VHS and DVD by Universal Studios Home Video on April 9, 2002, in the United States and Canada, with few special features.
 It was released without chapter stops, a feature that Lynch objects to on the grounds that it "demystifies" the film.

-In spite of Lynch's concerns, the DVD release included a cover insert that provided "David Lynch's 10 Clues to Unlocking This Thriller", which were:

-"1) Pay particular attention to the beginning of the film: At least two clues are revealed before the credits.